cpvalente/ontime/docs/agent-guides/code-quality.md

 Update adjacent comments with code.
 Stale comments are defects.

+Add a short comment immediately above every React `useEffect` describing the external synchronization or lifecycle responsibility it owns.
+Explain non-obvious reasons or constraints when they matter; for files with multiple effects, a brief responsibility label is useful even when the mechanics are straightforward.

 ## Naming and types

 - Prefer Ontime terms over vague `data`, `result`, `item`.